spacecubics/www/content/products/scobc_a1.en.md

   functionality and performance of this product.
 {% end %}

-{{ price_supp(
+{% price_supp(title="Commissioning an interface board") %}

-	title="Commissioning an interface board",
+We also provide custom circuit board design services to connect the SC-OBC Module A1 to your satellite.

-	top="We also provide custom circuit board design services to connect the SC-OBC Module A1 to your satellite.", bottom='Please use our <a href="/en/contact">contact form</a> to request more information.'
+Please use our [contact form](/en/contact) to request more information.
-) }}
+{% end %}

-{{ price_supp(
+{% price_supp(title="Information regarding prices") %}

-	title="Information regarding prices",
+This product is still in development, so specifications may change without notice.

-	top="This product is still in development, so specifications may change without notice.", bottom="We're always looking to improve, so feel free to reach out with any requests or suggestions."
+We're always looking to improve, so feel free to reach out with any requests or suggestions.
-) }}
+{% end %}

 <section id="section-docs">
 	{% docs_resources(